Student Partners Program

 Expandable List

-We would like to sincerely thank the following people for reviewing the Spring/Summer 2023 Student Partner Project Award Applications:
+We would like to sincerely thank the following people for reviewing the Summer 2024 Student Partner Project Award Applications:

 If you would like to serve as a reviewer for a future round of applications, please email mi_sap@mcmaster.ca.